 In accordance with financial accounting standards, unconditional promises to give are recognized as support in the period received.
-Conditional promises to give are recognized when the conditions on which they depend are substantially met.
-The Foundation had no conditional promises to give at December 31, 2018 or 2017.
+Conditional promises to give are recognized when the conditions on which they depend are met.
+The Foundation had no conditional promises to give at December 31, 2019 or 2018.